ops/Dusty-Tapes/README.md

 the ML routines are excuted as an IRQ routine.

 I didn't have ML monitor at that time so coding was first done with paper & pen and then POKEd to the memory.
-Here's some of my "coding"
+Here's some of my "coding".
+I did not feel comfortable with hexadecimals back then.
+Now using decimals in assembly code seems a bit weird.

 ![Image](images/joystick.png)